snobu/destreamer/README.md

 * `npm install` to restore packages
 * `npm start <URL of the video>`

-### To download a list of videos:
+### To download a list of videos

-There's no implementation that does that, but you can use this handy workaround -
+There's no implementation that does that (yet), but you can use this handy workaround:

-Place the video URLs on by line in `list.txt`, then:
+Place the video URLs one by line in `list.txt`, then do:

 Bash -
 ```bash